HR Topics Leadership Tips Relocation Resources

 3. Focus on team building.

-During acquisitions, you’re likely losing team members from your company while gaining new ones from the other company.
+During acquisitions and group moves, you’re likely losing team members from your department while gaining new ones from the other company.
 This shift in team dynamics can be a productivity killer.
 With the ups and downs, it’s easy to go into survival mode and only focus on the task at hand.

 However, this is prime time to implement team-building opportunities to solidify the new team structure and reinforce your culture.
 Encourage teams to work past the negative side of the upheaval and find common ground with their new teammates.
 Build in some fun to relieve tension.